Bohemi Blog

 Montana Sapphires

 Montana sapphires are mined in the mountains to our north and are beloved for their gradient color shifts — often moving from deep blue to bright teal or blue-green with the most breathtaking gradation.
-Looking into a Montana sapphire with a Starbrite cut is like watching sunlight stream through ocean water at different depths.
+Looking into a Montana sapphire with a star fantasy cut is like watching sunlight stream through ocean water at different depths.
 The cut amplifies the color transition in a way that feels alive and constantly changing with the light.

 Marquis Montana blue green Starbrite cut sapphire loose stone